zalis98/fwp-pizza-shop/README.md

 3. Type `npm run jsdoc`, press Enter
 4. Navigate to newly created "jsdoc" folder in "pizza-shop" directory in File Explorer
 5. Open "index.js" in your favourite web browser

+## To run tests
+1. Follow steps 1-4 of "to run app"
+2. Type `npm test`, press Enter